 Our Detective exercise will teach players how to follow well and how to discern what is worthy to be followed.

 To view this content you need to have a Coaches Membership.

 If you are already a Coaches Member, please log in to view this Exercise.

 See Detective in action below to get a better understanding of how to teach the the Exercise.

 To emphasize and reinforce the lessons learned in this exercise with your players, download and share this graphic with them 24 hours after completing the exercise.

 Use these questions below to engage after you have taught the exercise.

-- What is the main goal for the role of Detective?
+- What is the main goal of the role of the Detective?